 - 1/2 cup sliced almonds, toasted

 - 1. Cook noodles according to package directions.
-Meanwhile, in a Dutch oven, saute onions in oil for 3 minutes.
-Add the mushrooms, parsley, thyme and bay leaves.
+Meanwhile, in a Dutch oven, heat oil over medium heat.
+Add green onions; cook and stir 3 minutes.
+Add mushrooms, parsley, thyme and bay leaves.
 Cook until mushrooms are lightly browned.
 Add garlic; cook 1 minute longer.
 Discard bay leaves.

 - 2. Transfer mushroom mixture to a small bowl; stir in lemon peel and set aside.
-Drain noodles; set aside.
+Drain noodles.

-- 3. In the Dutch oven, melt butter over medium heat.
+- 3. Preheat oven to 350°.
+In the Dutch oven, melt butter over medium heat.
 Stir in flour until smooth.
 Whisk in broth.
-Bring to a boil; cook and stir for 2 minutes or until thickened.
-Combine egg yolk and milk; stir into white sauce.
-Cook and stir 2 minutes longer.
+Bring to a boil; stir until thickened, about 2 minutes.
+Combine milk and egg yolk; add to sauce.
+Cook, stirring, 2 minutes longer.

 - 4. Stir in mushroom mixture and turkey; heat through.
 Fold in noodles.
 Season with salt and pepper.

-- 5. Spoon into a greased 13-in. x 9-in. baking dish.
-Toss bread crumbs and cheese; sprinkle over the top.
-Bake, uncovered, at 350° for 25-30 minutes or until lightly browned.
+- 5. Spoon into a greased 13-x9-in. baking dish.
+Toss bread crumbs and cheese; sprinkle over top.
+Bake, uncovered, until lightly browned, 25-30 minutes.
 Sprinkle with almonds.
 Yield: 12 servings.